jto-d/christina-website/README.md

 TODO:
 Home -- Change Linkedin icon to SVG and apply hover effect
-        fix transition issue, fixed i think??
+        fix menu transition issue, fixed i think?? fix responsivity issues
-        make margins responsive
-        fix responsivity issues
-        plug in text and images for rest of the cards
+        plug in text and images for rest of the cards (mostly done)

 The rest of the pages